link89/jenkins-oo-shared-lib/README.md

 By creating this new Jenkins share library, my hope is that

-- It must be un-opinionated, so that it can be easily adopted with little efforts.
+- It should be un-opinionated, so that it can be easily adopted with little efforts.

 - Any well-trained Java/Groovy programmers can start to use it without any extra knowledge besides of Jenkins.
 That's why it is built with the popular